asierabreu/spark-course/README.md

 1. Open a terminal in your computer ( Windows users : open a cygwin terminal )
 2. Check out the git repository : git clone http://github.com/asierabreu/spark-course
-3. **Alternatively** Download the repo from this [link](https://drive.google.com/file/d/1yIAxEoEbMRGXXmMd4D2iBtZ3qgLeMumw/view?usp=sharing) : , then unzip to your local computer
+3. **Alternatively** Download the repo directly from this [link](https://drive.google.com/file/d/1yIAxEoEbMRGXXmMd4D2iBtZ3qgLeMumw/view?usp=sharing) : , then unzip to your local computer
 4. Go to the spark-course directory you just checked-out or downloaded
 5. Execute the script that will download the required course software
 6. Boot-up the Virtual Machine (Note: this step is expected to take about 15 min)